Embodied Knowledge Workshop 2026

 - The workshop is about doing a process — entering a journey of discovery during 35 contact hours.
 It requires taking part in sessions that build one upon the other.
 We have a personal meeting or interview before, and another after the workshop, to follow your unique process.

-- There are no expected outcomes or final artistic presentation — only a closing (session 9) with an informal group reflection.
+- There are no expected outcomes or final artistic presentation — only a closing (session 9) with an informal group reflection, and the personal meetings.

 - Small experiential or reflective tasks will be proposed to nurture the process.